ChenxingWang93/CPP_Notes/0_Simple_cpp/README.md

 int main()
 {
+  count << "Hello World"; //output Hello World return 0;
 }
 ```
-- header #include <iostream>, the decoration at the beginning of the `.cpp` file. it is either a library or a header file `.h`
+- header #include <iostream>, the decoration at the beginning of the `.cpp` file. it is either a library or a header file `.h`.
+- namespace `using namespace std` tell the compiler which namespace to use.
+- main function `int main()`, the main function is a `int` type function.
+- return value `return 0`, it means this program run successfully.

 #### 3.Data Type 数据类型
 #### 4.Variable Type 变量类型